icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 1000 lines for SourceForge online 'ReadMe'.txt

 YAT 2.0 Final :: 2018-0x-xx
 ----------------------------------------------------------------------------------------------------

+New:
+- Option to break lines on each sent or received chunk (feature request 335).
+  Useful for message- rather than stream-oriented communication, e.g. most use cases of UDP/IP.

 Important changes:
+- UDP/IP terminals by default now use "[None]" as EOL sequence (related to feature request #335).
+- UDP/IP related settings 'break lines on each sent or received chunk' and 'EOL sequence' are automatically changed when the port type gets changed.
+This automatism is only applied if the settings are at their defaults, i.e. have not been changed by the user; otherwise, the user is asked whether the settings shall be changed (related to feature request #335).
-- Option to enable/disable <...> and \... escape sequences has been separated for 'Send Text' and 'Send File'.
-By default, escapes are enabled for 'Send Text' and disabled for 'Send File'.
+- Option to enable/disable <...> and \... escape sequences has been separated for [Send Text] and [Send File].
+By default, escapes are enabled for [Send Text] and disabled for [Send File].
+- [Send File] now also sends (formatted) text files for binary terminals, including support for [Explicit Default Radix] and other send file related settings (bug #411).
+- Location of some send related settings has changed (related to bug #411).
 - Binary distributions now contain DejaVu fonts for manual installation (feature request #331).

 Fixed bugs:
-- 'SplitterDistance' value related 'InvalidOperationException' on startup (bug #409).
+- 'SplitterDistance' value related 'InvalidOperationException' on startup fixed (bug #409).
-- 'SplitterDistance' value related 'ArgumentOutOfRangeException' on startup (bug #408).
+- 'SplitterDistance' value related 'ArgumentOutOfRangeException' on startup fixed (bug #408).
+- 'NullReferenceException' under certain conditions when .yat file got deleted fixed (bug #407).

 Limitations and known issues:
 - x64 distributions are 'AnyCPU' builds due to limitations of VS2015 on .NET 3.5 SP1 (feat. #229).